repier37/3dxConfigurationEditor/README.md

-# SpaceMouse Macro icons maker
+# 3DConnexion Macro icons maker
 This program allows to add icon to existing macro on the space mouse devices by 3Dconnexion.

 ## How it works